Tasks

 How Tasks work

 If you want to create a Task, you must select a Trigger for it first.
 Triggers detect new events in your Data Model and when a specified event is discovered, a Task is created.
-You can define how Tasks will look like and which users can view and act upon them.
+You can define what tasks will look like and which users can view and act upon them.
 You can also connect an Action Flow to your Task.
-This way acting upon a Task by a user may automatically execute a selected automation.
+This way users can respond to a Task by executing a selected automation.

-Tasks are created from the Task Management screen in your Package settings.
+Tasks are created from the Task Management screen in your Package settings or as Action buttons for Studio components.
+See Adding Actions to Studio components.

 To make it easier to create and manage Tasks of the same type, we’ve gathered them in Task Types, which are containers for all Tasks that share the same configuration.
 For more information on how to create a Task Type, see Creating Task Types.